 - Fastest: Sony Tough CFexpress Type-B (Best for 8K RAW Recording)

 The Sony Tough CFexpress Type-B card will let you use all the features of the R5 in a rugged body.

-And of course if you have CFexpress cards you’ll want a CFexpress Type-B reader.
+And of course if you have CFexpress cards you’ll want a CFexpress Type-B card reader.
 I recommend the ProGrade CFexpress Type-B reader it also has a slot for SD cards as well.
 Plus it’s USB-C and features incredibly fast transfer speeds.

 The SD card slot on the Canon R5 supports UHS-II SD cards.
 These have a max read and write speed of 300 MB/s which make them perfect for casual shooting or even moderate video users.

 - Fastest: Sony Tough SD Card UHS-II (Best SD Card)